 Power considerations in neuroimaging research

 We note that our target sample size (N=35 included subjects) was based on an a-priori power calculation to obtain 65-85% power to replicate our previous findings, assuming no inflation of effect sizes in the original report, and no effect of a reduction in the number of trials per task for group-level sensitivity.
 Our power and sample size aspirations were balanced with resource constraints (grant funding and time, given that N=46 subjects were tested to obtain N=35 included subjects), but remain substantially above recent estimates in fMRI research, where power can be routinely lower than 10% (Cremers et al., 2017; though we note that power calculations for whole-brain analyses are complicated by the need to deal with mass-univariate multiple comparisons correction).
-The research programme in neuroimaging in which one set of findings builds on the other.
+Low statistical power hinders the field’s ability to create a progressive research programme in which one set of findings builds on the other.

-Even with medium-range power of ~75%, we should expect mixed results in a series of studies (roughly 1 in 3 null results with an alpha level of 0.05 for individual tests).
+Even with medium-range power of ~75%, and assuming a true effect, we should expect mixed results in a series of studies (roughly 1 in 3 null results with an alpha level of 0.05 for individual tests).
 As mentioned above, our original finding of a difference in detection and discrimination was the result of exploratory analysis, likely heightening the probability of a type 1 error.
 Our suspicion (informed by the senior author’s experience as a younger student in the field) is that our current study would, in a previous era, have languished unpublished – a casualty of the file drawer effect.
 We think it is critically important that such studies are now published to allow a full picture of the strength of different effects.
 More generally, our findings highlight the importance of allocating funding to replication studies in cognitive neuroscience, and the importance of pre-registration of hypothesis tests.
 With these considerations in mind, we therefore turn in the remainder of the discussion to offer some interpretations of the current findings, and highlight questions for future research.

 A quadratic modulation of confidence: ideas and speculations